 Some radioactive elements such as Radium, Cesium, Selenium, Polonium, Rubidium, Zirconium & Uranium.
 Therefore: The atom’s nuclei of radioactive elements emit Invisible radiations as Alpha particles, Beta particles, Gamma radiations automatically to get rid of the excess energy to achieve a more stable composition, This process is known as the “Radioactivity phenomenon (natural radioactivity)”.

-When the number of neutrons in the atom of the nucleus of an element increases more than the number required for its stability, Its energy will increase, so the atom‘s nucleus emit invisible radiation to achieve a more stable composition.
+When the number of neutrons in the atom of the nucleus of an element increases more than the number required for its stability, Its energy will increase, so the atom‘s nucleus emits invisible radiation to achieve a more stable composition.

-Uranium element is considered as a radioactive element because its atom‘s nucleus contains a number of neutrons more than the number required for its stability, which leads to the presence of excess energy that releases in the form of invisible radiation.
+Uranium element is considered a radioactive element because its atom‘s nucleus contains a number of neutrons more than the number required for its stability, which leads to the presence of excess energy that releases in the form of invisible radiation.

 The nuclei of radioactive elements are unstable due to their excess energy as a result of their atoms’ nuclei containing neutrons more than required for their stabilization.

 There is another type of radioactivity which is known as artificial radioactivity which is the radiation of nuclear energy that is released during nuclear reactions, which either: